krs00/AnimalShelterApi.Solution/README.md

 - MySQL
 - Entity Framework Core

-## Instructions to set up database
+## Instructions for database setup

 - Clone this repository.
 - Open your terminal (e.g. Terminal or GitBash) and navigate to this project's directory called "AnimalShelterApi".